 Observing how a district's property value per member, as a percent of the state average property value per member, is changing over time can indicate whether the formula is viewing the district as more/less affluent.
 For example, if the district in question had 104.5 percent of the state average property value per member a few years ago and now has 100 percent of the state average property value per member, the formula views this district as becoming less wealthy.
 Generally, as property value per member decreases, aid from the state increases.

-The Longitudinal Survey of Equalization Aid Formula Factors file contains longitudinal data to assist in identifying possible reasons for significant Equalization Aid eligibility changes from year to year.
+The SFS Team has longitudinal data available to assist in identifying possible reasons for significant Equalization Aid eligibility changes from year to year.
 Each district has its own unique set of circumstances and there can be many reasons why a specific district's aid fluctuates from year to year.
 The two statistics discussed thus far may not completely explain the aid shift in every situation but they are strong indicators of what is happening to the district.
-Also included on page two of the Excel printout are graphs of select data elements.